Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Data Protection.md

 ## 📋 Best Practice Security Guidelines

-To preserve the security posture of Omega Manufacturing's Power Platform deployment over time, the following guidelines are followed:
+To preserve the security posture of the company's Power Platform deployment over time, the following guidelines are followed:

 - Apply **least privilege access** principles to all users.
 Only give access necessary for daily duties.
 - Conduct **quarterly audits** of all roles, users, and permissions to catch and correct privilege creep.